quale-lang/quale/docs/guide.md

 ```

 The options are pretty self-explanatory but the `--analyze` and all of
 optimization options don't do anything.
-They are placeholders for now. `--dump`
+They are placeholders for now.
-options print the requested IR on the standard output.
+`--print-*` options print the requested IR on the standard output.

 We will begin our quick introduction with quale by simulating a fair coin toss.
 In classical computing, if we have to write a coin toss program, we will call a